lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-19-crypto-protocols.md

 Verification is meaningless unless you are explicit about what you are trying to prove.
 The Needham–Schroeder paper declared its assumptions, but almost nobody seems to have noticed.
-It would have been enough to note that while the protocol fails under the now widely accepted Dolev–Yao model, it is correct according to its own design criteria.
+It is enough to note that while the protocol fails under the now widely accepted Dolev–Yao model, it is correct according to its own design criteria.